-With the the resurgence of fascism and xenophobia in the world, scholars and pundits have declared that democracy is in crisis.
+With the resurgence of fascism and xenophobia in the world, scholars and pundits have declared that democracy is in crisis.
 However, history reveals that democracies have always existed amidst systems that thrive on inequality.

-This workshop will focus on two questions:
+This symposium will focus on two questions: